"River Phoenix": Synchronicity, a Visitation Dream, and Dream Research

 Precognition & Double Entendres

 More than this, the name “River Phoenix” itself was laden with meaning.
-The word “River” connects to our first encounter in 1993, while “Phoenix” serves as a double entendre.
-Phoenix was 23 years old when he died—the same age Hans was when he figuratively "died" in the 1940s after being taken prisoner [4].
-Hans spent years as a POW, an experience that abruptly ended his career ambitions and marked the beginning of profound personal losses.
-Furthermore, the name “Phoenix” carried a poignant double entendre: it symbolized not only the parallels between Hans and the actor—including their shared physical traits and youthful brilliance—but also Hans’s deep affection for Phoenix, Arizona [5], a place he cherished in life.
+The word River (as in the River Styx from the above visitation dream account) connects to our first encounter in 1993, while Phoenix serves as a double entendre.
+River Phoenix was 23 years old when he died, the same age Hans was when he figuratively "died" in the 1940s after being taken prisoner [4].
+Hans spent years in captivity, an experience that cut short his ambitions and marked the beginning of personal losses.
+Furthermore, the name Phoenix carried a poignant double entendre: it symbolized not only the parallels between Hans and the actor, including their shared physical traits and youthful brilliance, but also Hans’s postwar connection to Phoenix, Arizona [5], a place he cherished in life.

 "Who Did You Say You Were?": Hans Intentionally Posing as the Actor